WadsonPontes/diary/README.md

 - **add** - You can add messages to the diary.
 To do this, run the application like this `build/Diary.exe add` and enter your message when prompted
 - **search** - You may search diary entries.
 To do this, run the application like this `build/Diary.exe search` and enter your search when prompted
 - **list** - You can list all your messages in the diary. run the application like this `build/Diary.exe list`
+- **interactive** - You can choose what to do in an interactive menu that remains open until your order is complete

 ## Author